Macrozamia concinna: Biology

 M. concinna is often characterised as a dwarf cycad that has both male and female varieties that are vicariously covered in leaf bases.

 There are often certain characteristics found relating to M. concinna.
 A description of these cycads sorts them by a variety of leaves unique to each individual plant that pinnate with the possibility of these pinnae dividing themselves down the middle of the leaves to form 2 distinct sides.
 The florae themselves frequently have darker green fronds with them twisting multiple times at the base.
 The seeds produced by M. concinna are visually distinguishable with their reddish complexion.
 M. concinna plant has a usual 1 – 5 fronds in diameter of 50–90 cm long, connected to the stem or the base, which is spirally twisted.
 The amount of fronds each plant will have in particular bears no resemblance to the habitat but rather is dependent on a product of genetics.
 The longest frond on the cycad may stretch from 14 to 21 cm long by 4–6 cm wide.
 The pinnae that stem from the frond usually take on discernible characteristics on M. concinna as opposed to other plants within the Macrozamia Family.
 The pinnae on M. concinna tend to grow in a spiral 360 degree motion laterally from the stem of the plant.
 The pinnae may twist several times rather than just once.
 It may also be that certain pinnae do not twist at all.
 The plant also has the ability to prorate cones.
 These cones are usually gender specific with female species having only one cone with dimensions of 13–15 cm long, 7–8 cm in diameter with their seeds being 2.1-2.6 cm long and 1.8-2.4 cm wide.
 Males are usually identified with having 1-2 cones on a sporadic basis, with the cones being 14–22 cm long with a diameter of 4-4.5 cm with spines of 0–1.3 cm long.

 M. concinna had been previously misclassified for a number of years before D.L.
 Jones specified its difference to widespread classification.
-Inadvertently, M. concinna still "relates in varying degrees to each of the other three New South Wale's cycads possessing multi-twisted stems" (M. fawcettii, M. flexuosa and M. plurinervia).
+Inadvertently, M. concinna still "relates in varying degrees to each of the other three New South Wales' cycads possessing multi-twisted stems" (M. fawcettii, M. flexuosa and M. plurinervia).
 It has a close relationship to the larger M. plurinervia, (from which it was segregated) but is more akin in size and general characteristics to M. flexuosa."
 This would provide some insight into why it was misclassified in the first place.

 In addition to its physical structure, M. concinna's physiological process follows the lineage of gymnosperms, a plant with less complex fertility processes, lacking an ovary or unable to produce fruit.
 Gymnosperms themselves have been around for 319 million years and are shared between a number of genus's including cycads, ginkgos and conifers.
 Unfortunately, the continuation of the species is declining with each year as gymnosperms face a higher risk of extinction with over a 40% possibility.